na-na-hi/renget/archive/ProdiAgy.md

 ##WARNING: NSFW

 ![](https://imagizer.imageshack.com/img923/7739/b4v5QY.png)
 ##UNCAPTIONED 10 IMAGE DATASET.
 DONE IN 1000 STEPS.
-200KB SIZE.
+200KB SIZE IA3.

 ##What is it?
-Prodigy is DAdaptation on steroids. iA3 is LoRa done at a very small size, about 200kb.
+Prodigy is DAdaptation on steroids, lighter, faster, more controllable. iA3 is like TI for the UNET and done at a very small size, about 200kb, works amazing on both characters and style but requires an open mind, you likely won't get it right in one try as it is a slightly different methodology from making loras. ```I aim to use iA3 only from now on even if it may be harder at the start.```
-LoKr is about 1-3mb and is very very similar to LoHa, possibly the new best thing for characters.
+LoKr is about 1-3mb and is basically a LoHa, possibly the new best thing for characters and style.
 Both function well for characters and styles given their size.

 ##Recommendations:
 iA3 for everything at great quality while maintaining small size, 200kb.
+!!! info iA3 requires you to treat it like a condensed LoRa: care less about many steps and care more about how well it learns during that faster training, 400-1200 steps.
 !!! info iA3 may not need captions if you don't want them.
 !!! danger if iA3 sux for your specific task (skill issue imo) then use LoKr, if LoKr sux (skill issue imo) then use LoHa.
-LoKr for fast LoHa quality at a 2.5mb size.
-LoHa for likely placebo perfect reproduction at a bigger size. (iA3 and LoKr can likely do similarly by just prompting better.
-Skill issue.)
 LoCon and LoRa if you're simple and want to waste space, at that point just try out DyLora.
 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.